junwatu/grid-sound-ambient/blogs/README.md

 ## Further Enhancements

-This project is a simple prototype of what we can do using AI and the GridDB database.
+This project is a simple prototype of what we can do using IoT, AI and the GridDB database.
 In the real scenario, you need to wire the app with real IoT sensor data.